cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 ### Assignment 1 - Basic Shell Commands

-Execute these commands in your terminal.
-Copy and paste the commands and output (i.e., your terminal session) to a text file, then save and submit this text file as your completed assignment.
+Do the exercises below. *How to provided your answer is specificed in italics.* Copy your answer to a text file then save and submit this text file as your completed assignment.
 You may use plain text (.txt) or Markdown (.md) format.
 Please name your file `1_first_last.txt` or `1_first_last.md` (substitute your first and last name).

 #### A. Basic commands

+*Copy your terminal commands and output as your answers.*

 1. Navigate to your working directory for the class.
 2. Within that directory, create a temporary test directory.